duosecurity/duo_universal_csharp/README.md

 ## Build

-Using the .NET CLI:
+### With the .NET CLI
 From the DuoUniversal.Example directory run:

 `dotnet build`

 ## Run

-In order to run this project, ensure the values in `DuoUniversal.Example/appsettings.json` (or `appsettings.Development.json if you prefer`) are filled out with the values from the Duo Admin Panel (Client Id, Client Secret, API Host, and Redirect Uri)
+In order to run this project, ensure the values in `DuoUniversal.Example/appsettings.json` (or `appsettings.Development.json` if you prefer) are filled out with the values from the Duo Admin Panel (Client Id, Client Secret, API Host, and Redirect Uri)

-Using the .NET CLI:
+### With the .NET CLI
 From the DuoUniversal.Example base directory run the following to start the server:

 `dotnet run --framework net5.0`

+Or you can use `--framework netcoreapp3.1` if you prefer.

 Navigate to <https://localhost:5001> or <http://localhost:5000> to see a mock user login form.
 Enter a Duo username and any password to initiate Duo 2FA.